 Contact Riverside Medi-Cal Attorneys

-If you have additional questions or concerns regarding the Medi-Cal Assisted Living Waiver program, contact the experienced Riverside Elder Law lawyers attorneys at Dennis M. Sandoval, A Professional Law Corporation by calling (951) 888-1460 to schedule an appointment.
+If you have additional questions or concerns regarding the Medi-Cal Assisted Living Waiver program, contact the experienced Riverside Elder Law lawyers attorneys at Sandoval Legacy Group, A Professional Law Corporation by calling (951) 888-1460 to schedule an appointment.
 Dennis M. Sandoval is one of very few lawyers certified as an Certified Elder Law Attorney, or CELA, in Riverside and San Bernardino Counties.
 He has been an elder law attorney for over 20 years and was named a Fellow by the National Academy of Elder Law Attorneys.